kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## The Pattern

-Step 1: New tool solves a real problem.
+Step 1: New tool solves a real problem
-Step 2: It becomes popular overnight.
+Step 2: It becomes popular overnight
-Step 3: Better standards replace it.
+Step 3: Better standards replace it
 Understanding this cycle builds confidence, not confusion

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.